 Be keen to recycle your household batteries by thinking about what a poor life it would be if the heavy-metals in batteries, carelessly discarded in landfills, started leaking out into water supplies.

-We all depend on clean water to live, so it is important to recycle all your batteries.
-The simplest way to recycle them is usually to take them with you next time you go to the supermarket or you local electronics store.
+We all depend on clean water to live, that's a fact nobody can question.
+So, it is vitally important to recycle all your batteries.
+The fact is, the simplest way to recycle them is usually to take them with you next time you go to the supermarket or you local electronics store.
 Most of them will accept the return of old batteries, at no charge to you and then the chemicals inside them can be recycled and re-used.

 Like in the last section where we discussed the recycling of batteries, the main reason to recycle electronic goods is to reduce man's impact on the working of this planet.